 Leeks have lutein and zeaxanthin, two substances that protect your eyes.
 These substances are known as carotenoids, and they can help reduce the risk of cataracts and age-related macular degeneration.

 They’re also rich in flavonoids, especially one called kaempferol.
-Flavonoids are antioxidants and are theorized to have anti-inflammatory, anti-diabetic, and anticancer properties,.
+Flavonoids are antioxidants and are theorized to have anti-inflammatory, anti-diabetic, and anticancer properties.
 However, definite proof of these health benefits of leeks will depend upon future studies, as these theories haven’t been fully tested.
-However, we do know that flavonoids are abundant in the diets of healthy elderly people, and higher diets of flavonoids have been linked to increased longevity.
+We do know that flavonoids are abundant in the diets of healthy elderly people, and higher diets of flavonoids have been linked to increased longevity.

 One cup of leeks holds 30% of both your vitamin A and K requirements.
 We talked about how important vitamin A is in our pumpkin article.
 It helps support our immune system and can keep off age-related blindness.
 Vitamin K is a huge vitamin to add into your daily diet.
 It helps form proteins needed for blood clotting and bone building, and has been shown to help prevent osteoporosis.
 One study shows vitamin K might even have anticalcification, anticancer properties.

-While there’s not too many ways to cook and eat the bundled leaf sheathes, adding them to stock can help present the stock with mild onion notes and some of the nutritional value of the stalk, though not to the same degree as eating the stalk.
+While there’s not too many ways to prepare and eat the bundled leaf sheathes of a leek, adding them to stock can help present the stock with mild onion notes and some of the nutritional value of the stalk, though not to the same degree as eating the stalk.

 A common yet simple way to eat leek is to roast them.
 Preheat the oven to 300º.
 Cut the bundled leaf sheathes from the stalk as well as the roots.
 Slice the leek stalk from top to bottom halfway through, but don’t cut it in half.
 Lightly oil, salt, pepper, and in the oven for an hour, then up the oven’s heat to 400º.
 Leave in for another 20 minutes, or until they look like a good golden brown color.

 Just like roasted carrots and brussels sprouts, leeks can easily pick up any seasonings you add to them.
-My personal favorite is a pinch of smoked paprika and a bit more cayenne pepper, but feel free to try out any combination!
 You could even flavor different roasted stalks with different seasonings all in the same tray to try out different flavor combos.

 Leeks are a great addition to your nutritional palette.
 They’re versatile, having a unique flavor profile that doesn’t overpower, and they hold their own set of specific nutrients to help balance your body best.
 We’d definitely recommend adding some leeks to your diet for their uniqueness, their taste, and their wide variety of low calorie nutrients.